HackYourFuture/curriculum/student-manual.md

 Let's say even the internet cannot help you, it is then time to ask your class for help.
 There is a right and wrong way to ask for help though.
 We regularly see students send a message that looks something like this:

 ```
-Hi class, I get an error when running my server, anyone else ran into this problem too?
+Hi class, I get an error when running my server, anyone else ran into this problem also?
 ```

 This is not very helpful and will probably not get a lot of response.
-The reason is that there is no information which means any other students will not be able to know if the error is indeed the same.
+The reason is that there is no information which means any other students/mentors/teachers will not be able to know if the error is indeed the same.
 The best thing to do is to take a screenshot of or copy the error message and post it there.
 That way your classmates will already know if it is something they recognize.
 For example:

 ```
 Hi class, I get the following error when running my server for Node week 3 exercise 3: